v3g42/a2a-js/README.md

 #### `execute`
 - This method is provided with a `RequestContext` and an `EventBus` to publish execution events.
 - Executor can either respond by publishing a Message or Task.
-- For a task, the first event should be a Task object.
+- For a task, check if there's an existing task in `RequestContext`.
+If not, publish an initial Task event using `taskId` & `contextId` from `RequestContext`.
 - Executor can subsequently publish `TaskStatusUpdateEvent` or `TaskArtifactUpdateEvent`.
 - Executor should indicate which is the `final` event and also call `finished()` method of event bus.
 - Executor should also check if an ongoing task has been cancelled.
 If yes, cancel the execution and emit an `TaskStatusUpdateEvent` with cancelled state.